-Term 1 Meet the form teacher and Dean and hear about the year's programme.

-Term 2 Parent and Student share an evening of what learning looks like in the Middle years.

-Term 3 Option and course selection meetings by year groups (Years 8, 9 and 10).
+- Term 1 Meet the form teacher and Dean and hear about the year's programme. - Term 2 Parents and students share an evening of what learning looks like in the Middle years - Term 3 Option and course selection meetings by year groups (Years 8, 9 and 10).